Work & Society

 💡 Quick Answer

-When visiting a Japanese school, remember to make an appointment in advance, dress neatly, bow politely upon arrival, remove outdoor shoes at the entrance for indoor slippers, and maintain a quiet and respectful demeanor throughout your visit.
+When visiting a Japanese school, make an appointment in advance, dress neatly, arrive on time, greet staff politely, follow the shoe-changing rules, and keep a quiet, respectful attitude throughout your visit.

 Preparing for Your Visit